Asim Malik

-Muhammad Asim Malik, HI(M) is a Pakistani three-star general on extension and the current Director-General of Inter-Service Intelligence (ISI), a position he has held since 30 September 2024.
+Muhammad Asim Malik, HI(M) is a Pakistani three-star general and the current Director-General of Inter-Service Intelligence (ISI), a position he has held since 30 September 2024.
 He is the first PhD holder to be appointed Director-General of the ISI.
 He is also first ISI chief to be appointed as the 10th National Security Adviser to the Prime Minister of Pakistan since 30 April 2025.
+Asim Malik was granted extension as DG-ISI in October 2025.
+Pakistani government did not disclose duration of his extended tenure.

 Early life and education

 Malik was born to Lt.
 Gen. (R.) Ghulam Muhammad Malik into a Punjabi Awan family with their ancestral roots in Shahpur, a city located in the Sargodha District of the Punjab province.

-Malik earned his BSc (Hons) from the University of Balochistan in 1999 and then studied at Fort Leavenworth in the United States, where he has written thesis on Mountain Warfare titled as the Mountain Warfare: The Need for Specialist Training.
+Malik earned his BSc (Hons) from the University of Balochistan in 1999 and then studied at Fort Leavenworth in the United States, where he has written thesis on mountain warfare titled as the Mountain Warfare: The Need for Specialist Training.
 Malik also attended the Royal College of Defence Studies in the United Kingdom.
 Additionally, Malik obtained the Doctor of Philosophy (Ph.D) on the US-Pakistan relations from the National Defence University.
 He was a graduate of the Pakistan Military Academy's 80th Long Course and was the recipient of the Sword of Honour during his course.